shahiduljahid/python_practical/README.md

 **Steps:**

 1. **Load and Explore Data:**
-   - Load the drone dataset into your chosen YOLO framework (e.g., Darknet, YOLOv5).
+   - Load the drone dataset into your chosen YOLO framework (e.g. YOLOv8).
    - Explore the dataset structure, image formats, and annotations.
 2. **Train a YOLO Model:**
    - Train a YOLO model using the drone dataset.
-   - Experiment with different model configurations (e.g., YOLOv3, YOLOv5).
-   - Adjust hyperparameters for optimal performance.
 3. **Evaluate Model Performance:**
    - Evaluate the trained YOLO model on a separate validation set.
    - Analyze metrics like precision, recall, and mAP (mean Average Precision).

-## Class 3: Neural Networks with PyTorch, PaddlePaddle, and TensorFlow
+### Class 3: Neural Networks with PyTorch, PaddlePaddle, and TensorFlow 🧠

 **Objective:** Learn about neural networks and their implementations using PyTorch, PaddlePaddle, and TensorFlow.